Boot Firmware Overview

 image

 Kria SOM A/B updates builds on top of the MPSoC multi-boot functionality and abstracts the A/B concept with two pre-defined boot partitions.
 The boot.bin A/B partitions are maintained and laid out in the QSPI primary boot device.
-The QSPI will have a dedicated region for maintaining persistent boot state registers and the associated boot image offsets.
+The QSPI has a dedicated region for maintaining persistent boot state registers and the associated boot image offsets.

-To work within the functionality of the MPSoC CSU ROM the Image Selector application that is launched at power-on reset (POR) to select which boot.bin image is used by passing a different offset to the CSU multi-boot register.
-The ImgSel application can be copied after each of the boot image partitions at the a 32KB boundary such that if the boot fails, CSU ROM functionality immediately loads ImgSel as the next discovered image.
+To work within the functionality of the MPSoC CSU ROM, the Image Selector application that is launched at power-on reset (POR) to select which boot.bin image is used by passing a different offset to the CSU multi-boot register.
+The ImgSel application can be copied after each of the boot image partitions at the a 32 KB boundary so if the boot fails, the CSU ROM functionality immediately loads ImgSel as the next discovered image.
 This allows ImgSel to provide the failure recovery mechanism to point back to the last bootable image based on the state information in the A/B Persistent Register.

 Zynq MP First Stage Boot Loader